With state-regulated online poker rooms a distant prospect in Tennessee, the US-wide site Global Poker makes for a solid alternative.

 This site uses sweepstakes laws to operate and is active in 49 states.
 It is big, too, with estimates putting Global Poker at a similar size to the midrange international rooms.

-Global Poker use “sweeps cash” to run its games.
-If you win, you can then exchange your sweeps coins into dollars and withdraw it to your bank.
+Global Poker use “Sweeps Coins” to run its games.
+If you win, you can then exchange your Sweeps Coins into cash prizes and redeem it to your bank.

 The concept is proven, and Global Poker has been welcoming players from Tennessee since 2016.

 This page gives you an overview of what to expect from the Global Poker.
-You’ll find information on how to use sweeps coins, bonuses and promotions, cash games and tournaments.
+You’ll find information on how to use Sweeps Coins, bonuses and promotions, ring games and tournaments.
 Banking and legal information are also provided below.

 There are some advantages of being the only legal online poker site in Tennessee.

 Another incentive available is a free-roll poker tournament for newly registered players.
-The prize pool for these games is a generous $1,000.
+The prize pool for these games is a generous 1,000 Sweeps.

-As part of the legal compliance for sweepstakes gambling, there has to be a way of entering for free.
-You can claim a small $1.99 worth of sweeps coins by sending a letter to an address given in the small print at Global Poker.
+As part of the legal compliance for sweepstakes gaming, there has to be a way of entering for free.
+You can claim 5 Sweeps Coins by sending a letter to an address given in the small print at Global Poker.
 You’ll need your personal and account details, and you must allow for processing time.